ZamanLantra/ZamanLantra/README.md

 #### PhD in HPC | Ex-Fintech Engineer | Expert in C++/Python & GPU Programming | Passionate about performance, simulation & code that runs fast | Badminton Enthusiast.

 ##
-I am a PhD researcher specializing in **High-Performance Computing (HPC)** and **Software Engineering**, with over eight years of experience in **C/C++ and Python**.
+I thrive on pushing the limits of what is possible with modern CPUs and GPUs.
+As a PhD researcher in High-Performance Computing with over eight years of experience in C++ and Python, I specialize in building high-throughput, performance-critical systems.
+My work spans low-latency trading pipelines and massively parallel scientific simulations.

-I have a strong background in **MPI, OpenMP, CUDA, HIP, and SYCL**, and am skilled in CPU/GPU programming, performance portability and optimization, domain-specific languages, source-to-source translation, profiling, distributed computing, low-level programming, and Linux-based environments.
-With 4.5+ years of industry experience as a **Specialist Software Engineer**, I have developed performance-critical components for stock exchanges.
-I am passionate about projects at the intersection of **HPC, performance optimization, and simulation technologies**.
+I have contributed to core backend systems for global stock exchanges and developed a C++ domain-specific language that accelerates nuclear fusion simulations across thousands of CPUs and GPUs.
+My technical toolkit includes MPI, OpenMP, CUDA, HIP, and SYCL.
+I am also skilled in distributed computing, performance profiling, source-to-source code transformation, and optimization on Linux systems.

+I am passionate about solving complex engineering problems, where software performance and scalability matter most.
+I enjoy working on systems that combine deep technical challenges with real-world impact, particularly in simulation technologies and financial infrastructure.

 ## 🔬 Research Interests
 - Heterogeneous Computing and Portable Parallel Programming.